Li-Tian/neo/Documentation/articles/smart_contract.md

 # Interoperable service layer

-The interoperable service layer provides some APIs for accessing the blockchain data of the smart contract.
-It can access block information, transaction information, contract information, asset information, and so on.
+The interoperable service layer provides some API for accessing the blockchain data of the smart contract.
+It can access block information, transaction information, contract information, asset information, and other information.

 ## Runtime
 ### System.Runtime.GetTrigger